apify/apify-docs/docs/actors/memory_and_cpu.md

 ![A usage spike on an actor's start-up]({{@asset actors/images/memory-cpu-usage-spike.png}})

 Sometimes, you see the actor’s CPU use go over 100%.
-This is not unusual - to help an actor start up faster, it is sometimes allocated extra CPU.
+This is not unusual - to help an actor start up faster, it is allocated a free CPU boost.
 For example, if an actor is assigned 1GB (25% of a core), it will temporarily be allowed to use 2GB so it gets started quicker.

 ## Limits